AssadAnabosi/Manager-2.0/README.md

 ## About

-PWA that helps digitalize my family's workshop data, like bills, workers logs and more.
+PWA that helps digitalize my family's workshop data, like bills, workers' logs, and more.

 ## Backstory

 #### V1.0

 This app is built upon the need for a database for my family's own workshop, so it was designed to fit the purposes of those needs, at first as a Highschool kid (back in 2018-2019) all I was able to do is a Microsoft Office Access database, and it worked mostly fine for a few years, but the need for a database that can be accessed from different locations by different people started to appear, all of that and the sudden DB file corruption (can't say I didn't expect that the day I designed it on MS Access) made me realize that I need to finally do an upgrade and move it be an Online web app, so Jun.
 2022 started working on that with zero background on how to do it, fast forward Dec.
 2022 my very first web app, is up and running, and all the old data that survived the corruption have been ported over via a custom app that was specifically created to do this job.
-I't s double win for me, I learned how to make a Web App Service, and i have a better DB for the workshop.
+It's a double win for me, I learned how to make a Web App Service, and I have a better DB for the workshop.

 #### V2.0

-The V1.0 had a lot of issues that was discovered in a later stage, where the codebase was not moduler or clean, and the UI was anything but responsive so It was not usable at all on mobile phones and any screen that isn't 1920\*1080.
+The V1.0 had a lot of issues that were discovered in a later stage, where the codebase was not modular or clean, and the UI was anything but responsive so It was not usable at all on mobile phones and any screen that isn't 1920\*1080.
 So for V2.0 it was built again from scratch with responsivity in mind for FE, As for BE I made sure that I have a much cleaner code base, and more secure (a better Auth system and more strict validations)

 ## Definitions